 Transport sessions are not described in the ROUTE session description, but in signaling external to the ROUTE protocol itself.
-Transport sessions (i.e., LCT channels) may contain either or both
+Transport sessions (i.e., LCT channels) may contain either or both of the following:

 - Source Flows: In this case source data is carried. - Repair flows: In this case repair data is carried.